 We are pleased to welcome prospective parents who wish to schedule an in-person visit at participating Catholic elementary schools across the Bronx, Manhattan and Staten Island, plus Central Westchester, Dutchess, Northern Westchester/Putnam, Orange, Rockland and Ulster Counties, at a mutually convenient time.

-Visit one of our schools on Tuesday November 15 during Discover Catholic Schools Week (click on the event listed at right).
+Visit one of our schools on Tuesday November 14 during Discover Catholic Schools Week.
 You can also schedule a phone call or in-person visit with the school at another mutually convenient time.

 When you book a call or in-person visit, you’ll speak with a school representative, who will explain how our classrooms and technology are set up; review our health and safety measures; and demonstrate how our approach to individualized instruction has helped us improve and maintain our Reading & Math Proficiency Scores.

 Our schools offer daily in-class instruction and have built a successful track record of remaining open while keeping our students and faculty safe – through proven health, safety and emergency response protocols.